Pinakee15/recursively-scrape-stackoverflow/README.md

 ## Node.js, React application with Nginx proxy and Redis and Postgres database

-### Note : In current version of project scapping library doesnt work properly so you have spin up code locally for all instances

 ### How to set up the project
 #### - Open redis server on your local using command redis-server (On mac/linux) on default port 6379
 #### - Open postgres server on the default port